 Benefits of Zebrafish Larvae for Research

-Now we will focus on the main benefits of embryos and larvae for research, taking into account the developmental time and the toxicity assays that can be performed.
+Now we will focus on the main benefits of Zebrafish larvae for research, taking into account the developmental time and the toxicity assays that can be performed.

 Acute toxicity can be checked according to the OECD 236 Guideline (Fish Embryo Acute Toxicity Test).
 This is a very convenient, cost-effective, and rapid test that can be performed before any other specific toxicity.
 A more in-depth general toxicity assay at this early stage is the one concerning reproductive toxicity to see potential birth defects in the form of teratogenic formations.
 The international ICH S5(R3) guideline states the need to assess chemicals safety before any compound enters clinical trials.
 This guideline moreover remarks data generated from qualified alternative assays conducted alone or in conjunction with one or more in vivo studies that can be utilized to support hazard identification and risk assessment under some circumstances.